aryamansuri/NBA-3PointAnalysis/README.md

 The repo is structured as:

--   data contains the data sources used in analysis including the raw data.
+-   `data` contains the data sources used in analysis including the raw data.
 Additional information about the data can be found in other/datasheet
--   'model' contains the Bayesian Generalized Linear model
+-   `model` contains the Bayesian Generalized Linear model
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download, clean and test data and build the model.